microweber/microweber-docs/README.md

-Microweber documentation
-===

-This is the repository for the Microweber documentation
+Microweber documentation for version 0.95

-See it online at: [http://microweber.com/docs/](http:///microweber.com/docs/ "")